 Courses that fulfill foreign language, general education, or values flag requirements

 We recommend students opt for a double major or a minor, combining two languages, or a language with other fields, such as business, communication, fine arts, the sciences, and the humanities.
 Recent graduates of the program have found employment as teachers throughout the nation.
 Others have gone to graduate school, or are pursuing careers with international corporations, the government, the military, or the foreign service.

 Unique features of the program include:

-Competent and dedicated faculty-well-trained professionals who are near-native speakers of the language they teach, or have studied and lived extensively in countries where it is spoken.
+Competent and dedicated faculty—well-trained professionals who are native or near-native speakers of the language they teach, or have studied and lived extensively in countries where it is spoken.
 All are highly dedicated teachers who are on the cutting edge of foreign language pedagogy, and whose research interests are relevant to, and enhance their teaching.